 Make this recipe AIP: Omit the eggs from this recipe and replace with gelatin based “eggs”.

-Make this recipe vegan: Replace 2 eggs with 2 vegan egg substitutes of your choice.
+Make this recipe vegan: Replace 2 eggs with 2 vegan egg substitutes of your choice (chia or flax eggs).

 You might also like: